S\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\'engager pour votre sérénité

 Food industry

-Why use interim management
+Why use interim management rather than hiring?

 Compared to the traditional recruitment process (internal recruitment, headhunterheadhunter, etc.), which can take weeks, Delville Management proposes the involvement of a manager manager in in less than a week to meet your strategic challenges.